-The on-site solar generation capacity of the University was increased by the installation of an array on the New Arts Library, was only finalised during the 2019/20 academic year.
+The on-site solar generation capacity of the University was significantly increased during the 2018/19 academic year with the installation of new solar arrays on four buildings as part of the ReFit energy efficiency programme.
+Due to delays in the process of getting planning permission, a fifth array funded through ReFit, on the roof of the New Arts Library, was only finalised during the 2019/20 academic year.